JustineLicuanan/sds-report-generation-system/README.md

 ### Changelog

-### Version 1.1.4
+### Version 1.1.5

-- Added a Create New Subject Web Page
-- Added a View My Request Web Page
+- Admin UI is functional now.
+- It can also pass the data (to edit info and/or view organization's request) now when clicking the avatar.
+- It only displays now the current avatar of their respective category

 ### Upcoming Changes

-- Make sort functional
+- Make sort functional for other web pages
 - Make it more mobile responsive
 - Change the web page link for user and admin in some pages e.g logs.
 - Add a pdf viewer with features (Full screen, download)

+### Version 1.1.4

+- Added a Create New Subject Web Page
+- Added a View My Request Web Page

 ### Version 1.1.3